 The variation of intervention delivery, facilitator, and facilitation characteristics could have affected the study outcome (e.g., Butryn, Rohde, Marti, & Stice, 2014; Higginbotham, & Myler, 2010).
 Also, without a control group, we are unable to determine whether the EiE PD was the definitive factor for increased self-efficacy.
 The single research setting, number of survey participants, and their demographic characteristics limited the external validity of the study.
 This study was completed over a 6-month period of time, which is a limitation (Fullan, 2007; Guskey, 2002; Tal et al., 2001).
 Self-report bias, inherent in surveys, is another limitation (e.g., Curtis et al., 2020; Hill et al., 2019) of the quantitative research presented in this paper.

-This study suggests multiple implications for future research.
+We have several suggestions for future research.
 One area for future research is investigating self-efficacy and engineering integration in schools with varied teacher populations and with a more significant number of teachers (e.g., multiple school districts).
 A future study can examine changes across teachers’ gender, years of experience, school level, discipline taught, and education level.

 In the future, scholars can include a control group as well as measures of student achievement.
 Sandall et al. (2018) suggested that “a final area for future research would be to replicate this study in different educational environments, such as charter schools, private schools, magnet secondary schools, and elementary settings in which STEM is incorporated into the curriculum” (p.
 38).
 Replication, using research-based programs (e.g., EiE, 2020a, b; STEM NOLA, 2020) could determine if the results are similar across types and levels of educational settings or if variances exist that warrant further research (Sandall et al., 2018).